“To convict the guilty, clear the innocent, and find the truth in a nutshell. ” … a detective expression

 Our Patty commented that Brenda had certainly messed up her life.
 I wonder [said John] if Patty would have acted the same way at that age.
 Sadly, she died before she reached Brenda’s age.
 Patty was 16 years and 10 months old at the time of her death.
 (Italics added for emphasis.)

-His self-serving narrative goes on to describe teenaged children whose behavior was out of control.
+His self-serving narrative goes on to describe teenage children whose behavior was out of control.
 The evidence? — He discovered Patty playing with a Ouija Board with her friends, and all the children were in the kitchen with him when he discovered a small snake on the drainboard.
-They knew he was afraid of snakes and Patty was the ringleader behind this prank, he assumed.
+They knew he was afraid of snakes and Patty was the ringleader behind this prank, he charged.

 Regarding the acts themselves, he recalls them in horrifying detail and explains that he killed all of his victims from behind so as not to cause them undue fear, and that his bullets killed each of them painlessly and quickly.
 All, that is, except for possibly John: